 If you prepare your parcels so that they can be processed on Postal Service equipment, your mail is “machinable.”
 Machinable parcels must meet specific standards for size, shape, content, and weight.

-Maximum weight: 35 pounds (25 pounds for books and other printed matter).
+Maximum weight: 25 pounds (35 pounds for Parcel Select and Parcel Return Service parcels that do not contain books and other printed matter).
 Lower weight limits apply to First-Class Mail, Standard Mail, and Bound Printed Matter.

 Irregular parcels include parcels that do not meet the dimensional criteria of machinable parcels and other parcels that cannot be processed by parcel sorters, including:

 Outside parcels exceed any of the maximum dimensions for machinable parcels.
 This category also includes certain high-density items, cartons containing more than 24 ounces of liquids in one or more glass containers, cartons containing 1 gallon or more of liquid in metal or plastic containers, and items in 401.1.7.

 For prices, eligibility, postage payment, and mail preparation, see Quick Service Guide 480.

 Standard Mail Parcels (401.2.4)

 Unless prepared in carrier route (irregular parcels only) or 5-digit/scheme containers, Standard Mail parcels are subject to a surcharge if machinable parcels do not bear a GS1-128 routing barcode or Intelligent Mail package barcode, or irregular parcels do not bear a GS1-128 routing barcode, an Intelligent Mail package barcode, or POSTNET barcode.